Indhar01/Course-port/README.md

 you need pandas and flask imstalled in device

 app.py is used as server run the app script and go the url it gives

+DB setup should be mentioned in DBsetup.txt file